 - Wide entrance

-You can add this feature if entrances and hallways are step-free and at least 32 inches (82 centimeters) wide to provide access to wheelchairs.
+You can add this feature if all required entrances and hallways are step-free and at least 32 inches (82 centimeters) wide to provide access to wheelchairs or other mobility devices.

-These describe options for communication you can provide on your experience.
+These describe options for the methods of communication you can provide during your experience.

 - Assistive technology

-Let guests know about the type of technology that you have available such as auxiliary aids or sound systems for guests who are d/Deaf or hard of hearing.
+Let guests know about any technology that you have available such as auxiliary aids or sound systems for guests who are d/Deaf or hard of hearing.

 - Audio or verbal information

-For guests who are blind or have low vision, let them know if verbal communication, Braille, or audio information is available.
+For guests who are blind or have low vision, let them know if you provide detailed verbal communication, Braille, or audio information, which may assist them in participating in the Experience.

 - d/Deaf aware